xephonhq/xephon-b/script/kairosdb/README.md

 ## Usage

+Use docker-compose to run KairosDB with Cassandra

+- `./up.sh` or `docker-compose build`, `docker-compose up`

 Build and run a single KairosDB node with H2

-TODO: need to manually change to H2 in kairosdb.properties
+- rename `Dockerfile.h2` to `Dockerfile` in `node` folder
 - `docker build -t xephonhq/kairosdb ./node`
 - `docker run -p 8080:8080 --name xephonhq-kairosdb xephonhq/kairosdb`

 ## NOTE

-- wait-for-it does not support alpine, some pr may help https://github.com/vishnubob/wait-for-it/pull/6
+- [wait-for-it](https://github.com/vishnubob/wait-for-it) does not support alpine, some pr do help https://github.com/vishnubob/wait-for-it/pull/6

 ## Requirement

 - [official docker support for Kairosdb?](https://github.com/kairosdb/kairosdb/issues/288)
 - JDK7/8
-- Cassandra 2.2
+- Cassandra 2.2 with Thrift enabled
+- Cassnadra start and listen on thrift port before KairosDB start

+## TODO

+- [ ] switch to Oracle JDK for Cassandra
+- [ ] switch to Oracle JDK for KairosDB

 ## Docker images

+They are listed for reference but only Cassandra image is used

 - https://github.com/cit-lab/kairosdb/tree/feature/alpine